gazal2708/aem-assets-plugin/README.md

 - [AEM Assets Sidekick plugin](https://www.aem.live/docs/aem-assets-sidekick-plugin) if using Doc based authoring OR
 - [Universal Editor Custom Asset Picker](https://developer.adobe.com/uix/docs/extension-manager/extension-developed-by-adobe/configurable-asset-picker/) if using Universal Editor based authoring

+## Retention of External Image URLs (New Feature)
+When converting HTML documents to Markdown, images are typically processed and their URLs rewritten for internal delivery (e.g., via /media_...).
+For Adobe Experience Manager (AEM) assets delivered through Dynamic Media with open API (DMwOAPI) or Scene7, rewriting these URLs can prevent the use of advanced features provided by DMwOAPI.

+This feature allows you to configure prefixes for external asset url's, so images with matching URLs are retained in the Markdown output, while all other images are processed as usual

+## How to Enable Retention of External Image URLs Feature
+This feature is opt-in and must be enabled by Adobe for your organization/site.
+To request this feature, reach out to Adobe and provide the following information:

+`site-name`, `org-name`, `List of Image Delivery URL prefixes to retain`

+Example:

+site-name : hac-poc ,
+org-name : adobeorg,
+List of Image Delivery URL prefixes to retain : ['https://delivery-p66302-e574366.adobeaemcloud.com/, 'https://s7ap1.scene7.com/is/image/varuncloudready/']

+Adobe will enable this feature for your specified site and organization.
+Once enabled, images matching the provided prefix will be retained as external URLs as described above.

 ## Installation

 Add the plugin to your AEM project by running: